The Dangers of Synthetic Marijuana

 Photo of Dr. Samantha Kilbourne Dr. Samantha Kilbourne Info icon

-Synthetic marijuana is particularly dangerous because, unlike marijuana, it affects the brain more powerfully, the effects are unpredictable, and it can be more dangerous or life-threatening.
-It is part of a group of substances called new psychoactive substances (NPS), which produce the same effects as other illegal substances.1
+Synthetic marijuana is particularly dangerous because it affects the brain more powerfully than natural marijuana.
+Its effects are also more unpredictable, and it can be more dangerous or life-threatening.
+It is part of a group of substances called new psychoactive substances (NPS), which produce the same effects as other illegal drugs.

 • Respiratory difficulties